Ocmulgee Mounds National Historical Park: Relations with the United States

 Tensions among the Upper Creek and Lower Creek towns increased with encroachment by European-American settlers in Georgia.
 Many among the Upper Creek wanted to revive traditional culture and religion, and a young group of men, the Red Sticks, formed around their prophets.
 The US and Georgia forces used the fort as a base during the Creek War of 1813–1814.
 At the Battle of Horseshoe Bend in 1814, General Andrew Jackson defeated the Red Stick faction of the Upper Creek.
 Together with their own issues, the Red Sticks had been influenced by the Shawnee chief Tecumseh and were seeking to drive the Americans out of their territory.
 The Lower Creek fought alongside the U.S. against the Red Sticks.

 Led by Chief William McIntosh, the Lower Creek also allied with the United States in the First Seminole War in Florida.
 McIntosh's influence in the area was extended by his family ties to Georgia's planter elite through his wealthy Scots father of the same name.
 McIntosh was also connected to the McGillivray clan.
 A resident of Savannah, the senior McIntosh had strong ties to the British and had served as a Loyalist officer during the American Revolution.
 He tried to recruit the Lower Creek to fight for the British in the war.
 Remaining in the new United States after the war, he became a cotton planter.

 In 1819, the Lower Creek gathered for the last time at Ocmulgee Old Fields.
 In 1821, Chief McIntosh agreed to the first Treaty of Indian Springs, by which the Lower Creek ceded their lands east of the Flint River, including Ocmulgee Old Fields, to the United States.
 In 1822 the state chartered Bibb County, and the following year the town of Macon was founded.

 The Creek National Council struggled to end such land cessions by making them a capital offense.
 But in 1825, Chief McIntosh and his paternal cousin, Georgia Governor George Troup, negotiated an agreement with the US.
 McIntosh and several other Lower Creek chiefs signed the second Treaty of Indian Springs in 1825.
 McIntosh ceded the remaining Lower Creek lands to the United States, and the Senate ratified the treaty by one vote, despite its lacking the signature of Muscogee Principal Chief William McIntosh.
-Soon after that, the chief Menama and 200 warriors attacked McIntosh's plantation.
+Soon after that, the chief Menewa and 200 warriors attacked McIntosh's plantation.
 They killed him and burned down his mansion in retaliation for his alienating the communal lands.

 William McIntosh and a Muscogee delegation from the National Council went to Washington to protest the treaty to President John Quincy Adams.
 The US government and the Creek negotiated a new treaty, called the Treaty of New York (1826), but the Georgia state government proceeded with evicting Creek from lands under the 1825 treaty.
 It also passed laws dissolving tribal government and regulating residency on American Indian lands.